 Discriminatory practices under Title VII also include:

-- Harassment on the basis of race, color, national origin, sex or religion;
+- Harassment on the basis of race, color, national origin, sex (including pregnancy or gender identity) or religion;

 - Refusal or failure to reasonably accommodate an individual’s sincerely held religious observances or practices, unless doing so would impose an undue hardship on the operation of the employer’s business;